Pearl Mainnet — May 2026 — Community Guide

 cat > /root/pearl/watchdog.sh << 'EOF' #!/bin/bash while true; do VLLM=$(pgrep -f "vllm serve" | wc -l) SOCK=$(ss -x | grep pearlgw | wc -l) if [ "$VLLM" -eq 0 ] || [ "$SOCK" -lt 2 ]; then echo "$(date) - Restarting miner..." >> /tmp/watchdog.log pkill -9 -f "pearl-gateway"; pkill -9 -f "vllm"; pkill -9 -f "EngineCore" sleep 5 rm -f /tmp/pearlgw.sock cd /root/pearl && source ~/.bashrc && \ /root/pearl/.venv/bin/pearl-gateway start > /tmp/gateway.log 2>&1 & sleep 10 && \ /root/pearl/.venv/bin/vllm serve pearl-ai/Llama-3.3-70B-Instruct-pearl \ --host 0.0.0.0 --port 8000 --max-model-len 8192 \ --gpu-memory-utilization 0.9 --enforce-eager \ --data-parallel-size 2 --no-enable-prefix-caching \ --no-enable-chunked-prefill & sleep 900 fi sleep 60 done EOF chmod +x /root/pearl/watchdog.sh && tmux new-session -d -s watchdog && tmux send-keys -t watchdog "/root/pearl/watchdog.sh" Enter && echo "✓ Miner watchdog running"

-Create loop watchdog
+Create worker watchdog

 cat > /root/loop_watchdog.sh << 'EOF' #!/bin/bash while true; do CURL_COUNT=$(pgrep -f "curl.*localhost:8000" | wc -l) if [ "$CURL_COUNT" -lt 10 ]; then echo "$(date) - Loop stalled (${CURL_COUNT} curl jobs), restarting..." >> /tmp/loop_watchdog.log tmux send-keys -t loop C-c 2>/dev/null sleep 2 pkill -f "curl.*localhost:8000" 2>/dev/null sleep 2 tmux send-keys -t loop "COUNT=0; while true; do COUNT=\$((COUNT+1)); for i in 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74 75 76 77 78 79 80 81 82 83 84 85 86 87 88 89 90 91 92 93 94 95 96 97 98 99 100 101 102 103 104 105 106 107 108 109 110 111 112 113 114 115 116 117 118 119 120 121 122 123 124 125 126 127 128; do curl -s http://localhost:8000/v1/chat/completions -H 'Content-Type: application/json' -d '{\\\"model\\\": \\\"pearl-ai/Llama-3.3-70B-Instruct-pearl\\\", \\\"messages\\\": [{\\\"role\\\": \\\"user\\\", \\\"content\\\": \\\"Write a detailed comprehensive academic essay about topic \$COUNT variant \$i covering the following aspects in depth: historical background and origins dating back centuries, mathematical foundations and theoretical frameworks, scientific principles and empirical evidence, technological applications and modern implementations, economic implications and market dynamics, social and cultural impacts on society, philosophical interpretations and ethical considerations, future prospects and emerging research directions, comparative analysis with related fields, and practical case studies with real world examples.\\\"}], \\\"max_tokens\\\": 1}' > /dev/null & done; sleep 1; done" Enter echo "$(date) - Loop restarted" >> /tmp/loop_watchdog.log fi sleep 60 done EOF chmod +x /root/loop_watchdog.sh && tmux new-session -d -s watchdog && tmux send-keys -t watchdog "/root/loop_watchdog.sh" Enter && echo "✓ Loop watchdog running" && tmux ls | grep watchdog